Mount Carmel in Kane County, Utah — The American Mountains (Southwest)

 Erected 1993 by Isaac Behunin Memorial Committee.

 Other nearby markers.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Settlement of Long Valley and Mt.
 Carmel / Dr. Priddy Meeks (approx. 0.2 miles away); The Historic Dixie-Long Valley, Utah Pioneer Trail (approx. 2.3 miles away); Cemetery at Orderville (approx. 2.4 miles away); United Order Industries (approx. 2˝ miles away); Old Rock Schoolhouse (approx. 2.6 miles away); Orderville Bell (approx. 2.6 miles away); Glendale (approx. 6.2 miles away); The Berry Family (approx. 6.2 miles away).

 Also see . . .
 Isaac Behunin Grave Site.
 (Submitted on February 22, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)